u-boot/u-boot/doc/usage/semihosting.rst

 There are two main ARM virtual Fixed Virtual Platform (FVP) models, `Versatile Express (VE) FVP and BASE FVP
 <http://www.arm.com/products/tools/models/fast-models/foundation-model.php>`_.
-The initial vexpress64 u-boot board created here runs on the VE virtual platform using the license-free Foundation_v8 simulator.
+The initial vexpress64 U-Boot board created here runs on the VE virtual platform using the license-free Foundation_v8 simulator.
 Fortunately, the Foundation_v8 simulator also supports the BASE_FVP model which companies can purchase licenses for and contain much more functionality.